Extremal K\"ahler metrics on blowups: Abstract

 \section{Abstract}

 Consider a compact K\"ahler manifold which either admits an extremal K\"ahler metric, or is a small deformation of such a manifold.
-We show that the blowup of the manifold at a point admits an extremal K\"ahler metric in K\"ahler classes making the exceptional divisor sufficiently small if and only if it is relatively K-stable, thus proving a special case of the Yau-Tian-Donaldson conjecture.
+We show that the blowup of the manifold at a point admits an extremal K\"ahler metric in K\"ahler classes making the exceptional divisor sufficiently small if and only if it is relatively K-stable, as predicted by the Yau--Tian--Donaldson conjecture.
 We also give a geometric interpretation of what relative K-stability means in this case in terms of finite dimensional geometric invariant theory.
-This gives a complete solution to a problem addressed in special cases by Arezzo, Pacard, Singer and Sz\'ekelyhidi.
-In addition, the case of a deformation of an extremal manifold proves the first non-trivial case of a general conjecture of Donaldson.
+This gives a complete solution to a problem introduced and solved by Arezzo, Pacard, Singer and Sz\'ekelyhidi for constant scalar curvature K\"ahler metrics in dimension at least three.